Joseph Kahn (director)

-Joseph Kahn (born Ahn Jun-hee, 안준희; October 12, 1972) is a Grammy-winning South Korean-American film and music video director.
-Kahn has worked with various artists such as Britney Spears, Taylor Swift, Eminem, Backstreet Boys, Imagine Dragons, Lady Gaga, Rob Thomas, Snoop Dogg, Chris Brown, Kelly Clarkson, Ava Max, Mariah Carey and Destiny's Child.
+Joseph Kahn (born Ahn Jun-hee, 안준희; October 12, 1972) is a South Korean-born American director known for his music videos.
+He has worked with various famous artists such as George Michael, Taylor Swift, Britney Spears, Garbage, Eminem, Backstreet Boys, Imagine Dragons, Lady Gaga, Rob Thomas, Snoop Dogg, Chris Brown, Kelly Clarkson, Ava Max, Mariah Carey, Destiny's Child, and Jisoo.

 Early life

 Kahn was born Ahn Jun-hee in Busan, South Korea.
 His family spent part of his childhood there and in Livorno, Italy until moving to Jersey Village, Texas, a suburb of Houston, when Joseph was seven.
 After graduating from Jersey Village High School in 1990, Kahn went to New York University's Tisch School of the Arts but dropped out after a year.
 Returning to Houston, began to direct hip hop music videos.

 Career

 Music videos

 Kahn's videography spans thirty years.
-In the mid-1990s he directed music videos for artists including Aaliyah, Ice Cube, Backstreet Boys and Snoop Dogg.
+In the mid-1990s, he directed music videos for artists including Aaliyah, Ice Cube, Backstreet Boys and Snoop Dogg.
 In 2003, Kahn won his first Grammy for Eminem's "Without Me" video which also won the MTV VMA's Best Video of the Year, as well as Best Direction.
 His video for Katy Perry "Waking Up in Vegas" won the MVPA 2009 Best Video of the Year.

 Kahn's usage of Japanese pop culture in music videos first began with Janet Jackson's "Doesn't Really Matter" video.
 The video was also the most expensive video Kahn has directed and is among the most expensive of all time, costing over $2.5 million.

 In 2014, Kahn was given The Icon Award by the UK Music Video Awards.
-In 2015, Kahn directed MTV's choices for Video of the Year, Best Pop Video, Best Female Video, and Best Collaboration for multiple videos from American singer-songwriter Taylor Swift's fifth studio album 1989, including "Blank Space", "Bad Blood", "Wildest Dreams" and "Out of the Woods" and her sixth studio album Reputation, including "Look What You Made Me Do", "...Ready for It?", "End Game" and "Delicate".
+In 2015, Kahn directed MTV's choices for Video of the Year, Best Pop Video, Best Female Video, and Best Collaboration for multiple videos from Taylor Swift's fifth studio album 1989, including "Blank Space", "Bad Blood", "Wildest Dreams" and "Out of the Woods" and her sixth studio album Reputation, including "Look What You Made Me Do", "...Ready for It?", "End Game" and "Delicate".
 He won the Grammy Award for Best Music Video of 2015 for Swift's single "Bad Blood" featuring Kendrick Lamar.

 In 2017, Kahn won the American Country Music Awards Video of the Year for "Forever Country."
-In 2019, Kahn collaborated with Ava Max for the "Torn" music video, and directed a new music video for Mariah Carey's 1994 hit, "All I Want for Christmas Is You".
+In 2019, he collaborated with Ava Max for the "Torn" music video, and directed a new music video for Mariah Carey's 1994 hit, "All I Want for Christmas Is You".
 In 2022, Kahn directed a music video for Chris Brown's "Iffy".